-Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2015 - 31 March 2016 World alget 2013 - 31 Waltil 2010 2016 - 31 March 2017 Number of applications No applications approved 1 application approved No applications No applications approved approved for the provision of contrary to Policy SP16 and contrary to Policy SP16 and approved contrary to the contrary to the provisions new community facilities.
-RT8.
-RT8. provisions of Policies of Policies SP16 and RT8.
-SP16 and RT8.
+Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2015 - 31 March 2016 Performance 1 April 2016 - 31 March 2017 Number of applications approved for the provision of new community facilities.
 Number of applications approved which would result in the loss of an existing community facility.

-A review of planning decision notices (reasons for approval) indicates that there have been no applications approved contrary to the provisions of LDP policies SP16 and RT8.
+No applications approved contrary to Policy SP16 and RT8.
+1 application approved contrary to Policy SP16 and RT8.
+No applications approved contrary to the provisions of Policies SP16 and RT8.
+No applications approved contrary to the provisions of Policies SP16 and RT8.
+Analysis: A review of planning decision notices (reasons for approval) indicates that there have been no applications approved contrary to the provisions of LDP policies SP16 and RT8.
 It should be noted that LDP Policy SP16 was frequently cited in the reasons for approval as part of the delivery of new / improved facilities across the County.
 Such facilities include educational establishments and community facilities.